AdrianL1123/Wheel-Bites/README.md

 ## Getting Started

 This project is the starting point for **Spin to Eat**, a meal-logging and food suggestion app.
+To use app fork the repo and create a supabase account and connect with the app.
+Then in your terminal do **flutter clean** them **flutter run**

 ### Core Features of “Spin to Eat”

 🔐 **Authentication**
-• Sign in/up with Firebase Auth (email, Google, etc.)
+• Sign in/up with Supabase Auth (email, Google, etc.)

 📤 **Meal Logging**
 • Add/Edit/View meal or restaurant
 • 📷 Photo upload (Supabase Storage)
 • 🏷️ Tags (e.g., spicy, halal, vegan)
-• 📍 Location (manual or GPS-based)
+• 📍 Location (manual)
 • 📝 Notes (review, memory, price)
 • 🔒 Public or Private visibility